Diary of a Network Geek

 Papers, Please!
 Part 2

-Filed under: Criticism, Marginalia, and Notes,Deep Thoughts,News and Current Events,Personal — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 6:58 am for you boring, normal people.
+Filed under: Criticism, Marginalia, and Notes,Deep Thoughts,News and Current Events,Personal — Posted by the Network Geek during the Hour of the Hare which is terribly early in the morning or 6:58 am for you boring, normal people.

 Oh, it just never ends!